peterkuma/rstool/README.md

 considered.
 For a descending profile (prof:desc), only strictly decreasing subset of points is considered.
 Vertical intervals with no points are filled with missing values.
-It is therefore possible to identify vertical intervals where no radiosonde data were recieved, and optionally interpolate (linearly or in some other way) across these intervals when plotting.
+It is therefore possible to identify vertical intervals where no radiosonde data were received, and optionally interpolate (linearly or in some other way) across these intervals when plotting.

 | Variable | Description | Units | Type |